 Speaking of shares, they started trading at $28 when the company went public in 2015.
 This was already 60% higher than the original $17 offering price.

-In August 2020, shares are trading at a massive $1,030 after hitting the low of $346 during the Coronavirus crisis.
+In November 2021, shares were trading at a massive $1,500 after hitting the low of $346 during the Coronavirus crisis.
 Obviously COVID-19 propelled Shopify’s business as nothing has ever before.

-Shopify is now worth $124.88B, which saw them pass eBay this year ($57.6B).
-The Canadian company is also poised to beat them in terms of sales volume, putting them on track to become the second-biggest ecommerce platform in the world behind Amazon.
+Shopify is now worth $40B, which in 2019 saw them surge past eBay ($23B).
+In 2020, the Canadian company also beat eBay in terms of sales volume, making them the second-biggest ecommerce platform in the world behind Amazon.

 It’s worth noting that in 2018, Shopify added six languages: French, German, Spanish, Italian, Brazilian Portuguese, and Japanese.
-They also began offering Shopify Payments in more countries and announced support for nine international currencies.
+They now support a total of 21 languages.
+They also began offering Shopify Payments in more countries and announced support for 11 international currencies.

 Could it mean an increasing number of high-quality websites are built with WooCommerce?

-Hard to tell, yet.
+Hard to tell yet.
 But we should also point out that the aforementioned Shopify Plus also has its own market share there.
-It’s a small 0.28% within the top 1M sites, so it still doesn’t help tip the scales in Shopify’s favor for these stats.
+It’s a small 0.33% within the top 1M sites, so it still doesn’t help tip the scales in Shopify’s favor for these stats.
 More information about the WooCommerce market share.

 The eCommerce platform of the future?